 - South Korea

 The median starting salary of students who graduated in 2017-2019 with a bachelor’s degree in sacred music was $26,516 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $26,239 (25th percentile) and $29,582 (75th percentile).

 We don’t know for sure if all of these people took jobs related to sacred music so take that into consideration.

 Salaries According to BLS

-Average salaries range from $59,790 to $82,420 (25th to 75th percentile) for careers related to sacred music.
+Sacred Music majors often go into careers where salaries can range from $59,790 to $82,420 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.